Applehand/chrome-ext-ts/README.md

-# Typescript Chrome Extension Starter
+# SEO Chrome Extension with Typescript